 The AEC deals with non-compliance as appropriate to the circumstances, including possible referral to the Commonwealth Director of Public Prosecutions.

-Refer to Appendix 2 of this guide for a list of civil and criminal penalties that may apply to donors under the Electoral Act.
+To review a list of civil and criminal penalties that may apply to donors under the Electoral Act see Penalties relating to funding and disclosure regulations on the AEC website.